Bernie, Warren & Everyone Else Attacked Bloomberg At The Debate

 Advertisement

-After Buttigieg harped on Klobuchar forgetting the name of Mexico's President, Warren comes in to her defense and says that this little faux pas is not the same as having in-concrete policies and plans like some of the other candidates on stage.
+After Buttigieg harped on Klobuchar forgetting the name of Mexico's President, Warren came to her defence and said that this little faux pas is not the same as having in-concrete policies and plans like some of the other candidates on stage.

 For all the folks who are shocked that Steyer and Klobuchar didn't know the President of Mexico's name, simmer down.— BrooklynDad_Defiant! (@mmpadellan) February 15, 2020